-- Emergency stop button to be used whenever you need to stop the crosshead immediately because an unsafe condition exists. - Limit stops these must be set before each test session to protect the operator and load string components against unexpected crosshead movement. - Indicator panel indicators showing the status of the testing system. - Handset holds all the controls for the testing system.
+- Emergency stop button to be used whenever you need to stop the crosshead immediately because an unsafe condition exists. - Limit stops these must be set before each test session to protect the operator and load string components against unexpected crosshead movement. - Frame control panel holds all the controls and indicators for the testing system.